 Fossil records suggest that this greenish-yellow honeycreeper with a black mask has inhabited only the island of Kaua’i.
 This species has a specialized bill – with offset tips similar to those of mainland crossbill species – that allows it to pry open buds of ‘Ōhi’a leaves and flowers to search for invertebrates.
-The species was federally listed as endangered in 2010 due to low numbers (3,111 ± 591 birds) and a declining population trend; data from 2012 suggest there are <1000 birds (Paxton et al., 2016).
+The species was federally listed as endangered in 2010 due to low numbers and a declining population trend; data from 2018 suggest there are 1,162 birds in the wild (Paxton et al., 2020).
+The ‘Akeke’e population has declined by 98% from 2000 to 2012 (Paxton et al. 2016).
 KFBRP piloted long-term studies on habitat use and demography in 2011, as detailed in the draft Five-Year Recovery Plan for ‘Akeke’e, to investigate causes of the ‘Akeke’e decline.

 Vegetation surveys and occupancy sampling for ‘Akikiki and ‘Akekeʻe were conducted at plots across the Alaka’i Plateau in 2012 to assess range-wide occupancy and habitat use (Behnke et al. 2016).
 Occupancy rates for both species increased from west to east along the plateau, but were low throughout the ranges of both species.
 Both species were more likely to be found in areas of high canopy.